-Neurofeedback is Covered by Blue Cross/Blue Shield of Michigan
+Neurofeedback is a Safe, Non-Invasive Treatment Methodology for Helping ADD/ADHD and Other Issues – and is Covered by Blue Cross/Blue Shield of Michigan

 Neurofeedback is natural, medication-free approach to improving functioning in all areas of your life: behavior, emotion and relationships.
 It is a technology based learning technique that uses a computer to give information to a person about his or her own brainwave pattern in the form of EEG activity, in order to train the person to modify his or her own brainwaves.
 When your brain is not functioning properly, evidence of this will show up in brainwave patterns as well as in emotional, behavioral or relational problems.
 Neurofeedback assists a person to alter his or her own brainwave characteristics by helping your brain to learn to reorganize and function better.
 The technique is a process in which subtle brainwave information is amplified and shown back to the client in the form of a movie.
 The object of the training is to re-educate your brain to make voluntary changes via computerized graphic displays and auditory signals that encourage a change in mental state and thus encourage your brain to function more effectively.